sanya21561/Tank-Stars/README.md

 - Multiple tanks to choose from, each with unique abilities and weapons.
 - Different game modes including single-player and multiplayer.
-- Various power-ups and health packs scattered across the battlefield.
 - Dynamic terrain that can be affected by explosions and other actions.

 ## Controls